Skip to content

 2. Add Water: Pour cold water into the bottom chamber, being careful not to exceed the valve at the bottom of the filter basket.

-3. Measure Coffee: Fill the filter basket with freshly arabica ground coffee, leveling it gently without compacting.
+3. Measure Coffee: Fill the filter basket with fresh arabica coffee, levelling it gently without compacting.

 4. Assemble Carefully: Screw the upper chamber onto the base, ensuring a tight seal to prevent steam from escaping.